AdguardTeam/KnowledgeBase/docs/general/stealth-mode.md

 :::caution

-If this feature is enabled in AdGuard for Windows, it may interfere with ESET antivirus: Anti-DPI will prevent ESET from filtering traffic, leaving blacklisted and malicious sites unblocked.
+If this feature is enabled in AdGuard for Windows, it may interfere with ESET antivirus.
+Anti-DPI will prevent ESET from filtering traffic, leaving blacklisted and malicious sites unblocked.

 :::